 Goundwater - As discussed above and in more detail in Section 3.5.1 (Groundwater), an assessment of the potential impacts on groundwater resources of Honua'ula concludes that the creation of Honua'ula will not impair Wailea Resort's golf course irrigation wells, with the possible exception of a salinity increase in Wailea Resort's Well 2, which is directly downgradient of Honua'ula's on-site wells.
 Decreased pumping of Honua'ula's on-site wells would alleviate this potential impact.
 With respect to Honua'ula's off-site wells, an estimated six active downgradient irrigation wells may be impacted by a potential increase in salinity due to reduced flowrate, which current calculations indicate may be on the order or five percent.
 It is not known if the increase in salinity would materially impair the utility of the wells; however if the utility of the wells is materially impaired, additional wells (pumping the same combined amount of water) in the area north of Maui Meadows would distribute the draft over a greater area and would alleviate the impact downgradient.
+Honua'ula Partners, LLC commits to providing these additional wells if the utility of active downgradient wells is materially impaired.
 All existing on- and off-site wells are fully permitted by the State CWRM.
 All new wells will be developed in compliance with all requirements of Chapter 174C, HRS (State Water Code) and HAR, Chapters 13-167 to 13-171, as applicable, pertaining to CWRM and administration of the State Water Code.